erbazkhan/mean-stack-crud-app/README.md

 # C.R.U.D-app-with-Authentication
-A basic C.R.U.D. app made using MEAN Stack, in which all four types of requests are entertained using HTML forms.
+A basic C.R.U.D. app made using MEAN Stack, in which all four types of requests are entertained using forms.
 For front end, simple HTML and CSS were used intead of Angular.

 **AUTHENTICAION:**